 - Safety first!
 Make sure the exchange has strong security features like two-factor authentication (2FA).

-- Look for cold storage options to keep your coins safe from hackers.
+- I recommend looking for cold storage options to keep your coins safe from hackers.

 - Check if they have insurance for your funds in case something goes wrong.